The FAA's Handling of the Deadly Boeing 737 MAX 8 Crashes Has Experts Worried

 In the wake of two similar crashes in less than five months that killed all 246 people aboard flights in Ethiopia and Indonesia, authorities in at least 13 countries grounded the plane and banned it from entering their airspace.

-But the FAA said it saw no reason to do so, instead stand by a prior mandate on updating the plane’s software “no later than April.”
+But the FAA said it saw no reason to do so, instead stood by a prior mandate on updating the plane’s software “no later than April.”

 Jim Hall, who headed the National Transportation Safety Board from 1994 to 2001, said the agency would have responded differently if the crashes had taken place near U.S. cities like Los Angeles or New York.